Clash of Clans: Critical reception

 Clash of Clans has received generally positive reviews.
 The iOS version holds an aggregate score of 74 out of 100 on Metacritic, and 80% on GameRankings.

-Gamezebo's Leif Johnson was impressed, scoring the game 4.5 out of 5.
+Gamezebos Leif Johnson was impressed, scoring the game 4.5 out of 5.
 Although he felt the gameplay was heavily skewed to encourage the player to purchase gems, he praised the addition of a single-player campaign.
 He concluded that "Clash of Clans is a simple game, but that's more of a strength than a weakness.
 It's simple enough to provide quick, painless matches on an iPhone in an idle moment, and there are enough different units to choose from in the battle mode to make playing against other players endlessly rewarding.
 Best of all, the option to fight against NPC goblins gives Clash of Clans a small edge over similar strategy games that rely almost entirely on player-versus-player combat."

 Pocket Gamers Peter Willington was equally impressed, scoring the game 9 out of 10 and giving it a "Gold Award".
 Reviewing the game several months after it was released for iOS devices, Willington praised the game for requiring real strategy to play.
 He wrote that the gameplay was built on the progression of "requiring more and more sophisticated units, asking you to strategize and really think about which elements you should focus on building within your camp."
 He concluded that "Clash of Clans is a superb game, freemium or otherwise, with more nuance than most give it credit for.
 That's why it's passed the test of time since its launch and still has an active community devotedly constructing elaborate fortresses in the hope of becoming invincible."